 Try and imagine the days of Nizam when he used to live here, with women living in Zenana.
 Visitors from across the world visiting or stopping by.
 Imagine Nizam going out for Shikar using the carriages here with his troupes.
 Shop at the Khazan shop cum museum on the ground floor.
 And see some old and new pictures of the palace.
 Buy some handcrafted products from the region, all of them displayed on the old furniture.

 Take 360 Deg view of the city

 Go around the property and see the various top views of the city.
-At some angle you can see the vast spread of the city.
+At some angle, you can see the vast spread of the city.
 Another angle you see the Falaknuma station and you can see the trains crawling through the city.
-And from yet another you see the rocky beds of Hyderabad.
-At the Sunset, sun plays with the landscape and it is just lovely there.
+And from yet another, you see the rocky beds of Hyderabad.
+At the Sunset, the sun plays with the landscape and it is just lovely there.

 Enjoy the Music on Hill Top